-In one of the examples given above, a {\tt print} method is added to prototype {\tt Box} through {\tt addMethod: ...}.
+In one of the examples given above, a {\tt print} method is added to prototype {\tt Box} through ``{\tt addMethod: ...}''\/.
 When this grammar method is called at runtime, method {\tt print} will be added to all instances of {\tt Box} that have been created and that will created afterwards.
-However, if an instance of {\tt Box} has added another {\tt print} method, it is not affected: \begin{cyan} :myBox = Box new; myBox set: 10; myBox addMethod: selector: #print body: (:self Box)[ Out println: "value = #{get}" ]; Box addMethod: selector: #print body: (:self Box)[ Out println: get ]; // will print "value = 10" and not just "10" myBox print; \end{cyan}
+However, if an instance of {\tt Box} has added another {\tt print} method, it is not affected: \begin{cyan} var myBox = Box new; myBox set: 10; myBox addMethod: keyword: #print body: { (: Box self :) Out println: "value = ", self get; }; Box addMethod: keyword: #print body: { (: Box self :) Out println: (self get) }; // will print "value = 10" and not just "10" myBox print; \end{cyan}

-Another method that takes a parameter and returns a value can be added to {\tt Box}: \begin{cyan} Box addMethod: selector: #returnSum param: Int returnType: Int body: (:self Box)[ |:p Int -> Int| ^get + p ]; \end{cyan} The metaobject attached to this grammar method checks whether the number of selectors (one), the parameter type, and the return value type matches the context block.
-It does in this case. \begin{cyan} :myBox = Box new; myBox set: 5; assert (myBox ?returnSum: 3) == 8; \end{cyan}
+Another method that takes a parameter and returns a value can be added to {\tt Box}: \begin{cyan} Box addMethod: keyword: #returnSum param: Int returnType: Int body: { (: Box self, Int p -> Int :) ^(self get) + p }; \end{cyan} The metaobject whose annotation is attached to this grammar method checks whether the number of keywords (one), the parameter type, and the return value type matches the context function.
+It does in this case. \begin{cyan} var myBox = Box new; myBox set: 5; assert (myBox ?returnSum: 3) == 8; \end{cyan}

-As another example, one can add methods to change the color of a shape: \begin{cyan} object Shape public :color Int; public abstract fun draw ... end ...
+As another example, one can add methods to change the color of a shape: \begin{cyan} object Shape @property Int color abstract func draw ... end ...

-:colors = {# "blue", "red", "yellow", "white", "black" #}; // assume that hexadecimal integer numbers can // be given in this way :colorNumbers = {# ff_Hex, ff0000_Hex, ffff00_Hex, ffffff_Hex, 0 #}; :i = 0; colors foreach: [ |:elem String| Shape addMethod: selector: elem body: (:self Shape)[ color: colorNumbers[i] ]; ++i; ]; \end{cyan} Methods {\tt blue}, {\tt red}, {\tt yellow}, {\tt white}, and {\tt black} are added to {\tt Shape}.
-So we can write \begin{cyan} :myShape Shape; ... myShape ?blue; // draws in blue myShape draw; myShape ?red; // draws in red myShape draw; // Square is a sub-object of Shape :sqr Square = Square new; ... sqr ?black; // draws in black sqr draw; \end{cyan} Assume that {\tt draw} of sub-prototypes use the {\tt color} defined in {\tt Shape}.
+var colors = [ "blue", "red", "yellow", "white", "black" ]; // assume that hexadecimal integer numbers can // be given in this way var colorNumbers = [ ff_Hex, ff0000_Hex, ffff00_Hex, ffffff_Hex, 0 ]; var i = 0; colors foreach: { (: String elem :) Shape addMethod: keyword: elem body: { (: Shape self :) self color: colorNumbers[i] }; ++i; }; \end{cyan} Methods {\tt blue}, {\tt red}, {\tt yellow}, {\tt white}, and {\tt black} are added to {\tt Shape}.
+So we can write \begin{cyan} var Shape myShape; ... myShape ?blue; // draws in blue myShape draw; myShape ?red; // draws in red myShape draw; // Square is a subprototype of Shape var Square sqr = Square new; ... sqr ?black; // draws in black sqr draw; \end{cyan} Assume that {\tt draw} of subprototypes use the {\tt color} defined in {\tt Shape}.